API Authentication

 }

-console.error("Missing either Client ID, host or API Key");
+console.error("Missing either Client ID or host);

 return new Response({ message: "Missing OAuth 2.0 credentials" }, { status: 401 })